Philadelphia Probationary License Lawyer

 If you have had your driver’s license suspended or revoked, you may qualify for a probationary license.
 A probationary license allows those who have otherwise lost their driving privileges to operate a non-commercial vehicle between the hours of 6am and 7pm.
 The purpose of these privileges is to provide some degree of relief to Pennsylvania residents who have made mistakes in the past, but have completed a significant portion of their suspension period.
 A probationary license is not a right, but rather a kindness PennDOT may afford to you based on your particular circumstances and suspension/revocation period completed thus far.

-If you are interested in securing a probationary license, the Law Offices of Greg Prosmushkin, P.C. can help.
-We can advise you as to your status, assist you in applying for a probationary license, and in the event you'd like to request additional hours beyond 6am-7pm, represent your interests in making requesting this exception of PennDOT.
+If you are interested in securing a probationary license, The Law Offices of Greg Prosmushkin, P.C. can help.
+We can advise you as to your status, assist you in applying for a probationary license, and, in the event, you would like to request additional hours beyond 6am-7pm, represent your interests in making requesting this exception from PennDOT.

 Requirements of a Probationary License